Hongkuan-Zhou/Homepage.github.io/pages/index.md

 #### About Me

 My name is Hongkuan Zhou (周泓宽).
-Currently, I am a Master's student at Technical University of Munich and major in Computer Scientist.
+Currently, I am a Master's student at Technical University of Munich and major in Computer Science.

 #### Research Interests